botisimo/botisimo-documentation/docs/loyalty/documentation/shopItems.rst

 Field                   Type     Description
 ======================= ======== =======================================
 shopItems               object[]
-shopItems.name          string   The name of the shop item shopItems.description   string   The shop item description shopItems.type          string   The shop item type
+shopItems.id            number   The ID of the shop item shopItems.name          string   The name of the shop item shopItems.description   string   The shop item description shopItems.type          string   The shop item type